ShaddamA/StudyCase-Arkademy/README.md

 # arkademy
 batch 14

-Software Visual Code dengan extension golang dari microsoft
+Using Visual Code with extension golang from microsoft
 1. open visual code
 2. extension find golang from microsoft
 3. install